-Are you about to embark on a property search?
-It can be an exciting and stressful process!
-To help you make sure everything goes smoothly, follow these tips.
+Will you shortly be on the hunt for a new property?
+This process can be as stressful as it is exciting!
+To help you make sure it all goes smoothly, follow these tips.

-Instead, you should go to your financial institution and have an advisor take stock of your finances and prepare a mortgage pre-approval.
-This will indicate how much you can borrow.
+You should instead visit your financial institution so that an advisor can review your finances and complete a preapproved mortgage application.
+This document will state how much you can borrow.

-What are the must-haves?
+What are your must-haves?
 Do you need a garage?
-To live close to all services?
-To have 3 bedrooms on the same floor?
-A finished basement?
+To be close to all services?
+To have three bedrooms on the same floor?
+To have a fully finished basement?

-It is important to determine everything that is non-negotiable for you.
+It is important that you decide which features are non-negotiable for you.

-This document, which is essential in a real estate transaction, must be read carefully from beginning to end.
-You will find the history of the property.
-For example, renovations, water damage, structural problems, etc.
+This document, essential to any real estate transaction, must be carefully read from beginning to end.
+It contains the property’s history: renovations, water damage, structural issues, etc.

-This history will help you have a clear picture of the property in order to make an informed purchase.
+This history will help you get a clearer picture of the property to make an informed purchase.